Commerson's roundleaf bat: Biology

 Commerson's roundleaf bat is a specialized predator of beetles.
 It exhibits significant sexual dimorphism, with males being larger.
 Females vary in morphology with latitude.
 During the winter these bats are either inactive or they migrate to different locations.

 Conservation

 Populations are threatened by deforestation and hunting.
 The bats are particularly vulnerable to hunting as they emerge from roosting sites at dusk.
 Large harvests of them are apparently taken throughout west Madagascar wherever their roosting sites are in proximity to settlements.

 The species is present in a number of national parks and protected forests (Tsingy de Bemaraha National Park, Isalo National Park, Ankarafantsika National Park, Namoroka National Park, Tsimanampetsotsa National Park, Ankarana Reserve, Analamerana Reserve, Amber Mountain National Park and Kirindy Mitea National Park).

 Hunting in west Madagascar is thought to have caused in a 20-25% population decline in that region over 15 years.
 However, the species is widespread across the island and appears to tolerate a degree of habitat degradation.
 The IUCN thus classifies it as a "near threatened" species.

+Predation

+Bat hawks are reported predators of this bat.
+Other small mammals and snakes may prey on this bat as well.
+Vulnerability to predation is often highest for bats as these animals emerge from roosting sites.